 Who is on the Team Illinois Committee?

-The Team Illinois Committee will be comprised of representatives from the Chicago District Golf Association, Illinois Junior Golf Association, Metropolitan Amateur Golf Association, Illinois PGA, and Gateway PGA.
-A list of committee members will become available in December 2025.
+The Team Illinois Committee will be comprised of representatives from the Chicago District Golf Association, Illinois Junior Golf Association, Metropolitan Amateur Golf Association, Illinois PGA and Gateway PGA.
+It includes:

 When will the point system be released?

-The Team Illinois point system is scheduled to be released early 2026.
+The Team Illinois point system is out now!
+The boys' point distribution can be found

 Does the USNDP offer financial assistance?